-Fashion & Design 10 - Intro (MTXT-10)
+Fashion & Design 10 - Intro

 Do you like sewing or want to learn how?
 Do you wear clothing?
 Do you have a personal style?
 Fashion & Design 10 is an introductory course where students will explore aspects of fashion while learning and developing basic sewing skills, including using and fitting patterns.
-Students will begin with simple sewing projects such as a South African jewelry pouch, weaving a Coast Salish bag, and/or designing a teething taggie or pet toy.
+Students will begin with simple sewing projects such as a pincushion, tote bag, weaving a Coast Salish bag, and/or designing a pet toy.
 Additional projects will be determined by the student in discussion with the teacher, and may include clothing garments (hoodies, sweatshirts, skirts, shirts, shorts, dresses, etc.), zippered cases or duffle bags, quilts, pet beds or clothing, stuffies, crochet, embroidery, etc. Some aspects of clothing selection, including design, fabrics, influences on clothing choices, and the environmental impact of the fashion industry will also be discussed.
 Some materials will be provided for smaller projects; students may be asked to supply patterns, fabric, and notions for larger projects.
 Students taking this course will receive credit for Textiles 10.